Preparing your departure

 Students from a State outside the European Economic Area

-- Before your arrival in France, it is necessary that you subscribe to a private health insurance which will cover the health expenses that you will incur during the first 3 months.
+- Before your arrival in France, it is necessary that you subscribe to a private health insurance which will cover your health expenses during the first 3 months.

-- In order to benefit from the general French social security system, you must register with the CPAM (Primary Health Insurance Fund) within 3 months of your arrival in France.
+- To benefit from the general French social security system, you must register with the CPAM (Primary Health Insurance Fund) within 3 months of your arrival in France.

 - You will not be asked to pay social security contributions.